gttlb/Poetry/CommonCulture.md

-transgress your codified lifestyle - but keep all alliterations
+# Transgress your codified lifestyle
+## But keep all alliterations

 There are powerful problems we face due to too many various languages.
 There are what we call our mother tongues, with multitudes of accents and dialects.